pemo11/poshguibook/winforms.md

 **example:**

-Since these are to many names, the next example only display classes who base type name is neither "object" nor does it contains the name "delegate" nor does it ends with "eventargs".
+Since the output contains too many names, the next example only display classes who base type name is neither "object" nor does it contains the name "delegate" nor does it ends with "eventargs" since these classes are definitely no control classes.
 This results in a much shorter list with mostly only "important" classes.

 ```PowerShell
 [System.Windows.Forms.Form].Assembly.GetTypes().Where{$_.IsClass -and $_.IsPublic -and $_.BaseType.Name -ne "Object" -and $_.BaseType.Name -notmatch "Delegate" -and $_.BaseType.Name -notlike "*eventargs"}.Name